AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 ~~~~~~~~~~~~~~

 When we use parameters of types that are neither by-copy nor by-reference types,
-we might encounter the situation where we have the same object bounded to
+we might encounter the situation where we have the same object bound to
 different names in a subprogram.
 For example, if:

 - we use a global object :ada:`Global_R` of a record type :ada:`Rec`